-Below is a list of our vendors, including some new vendors.
+Below is a list of our vendors.
 You can Eat Well and Live a More Sustainable Life through making your food and gift item purchases from local growers and food and non food artisans.

 We currently have space available for vendors.
 If interested, contact us here: http://www.lewfm.org/Contact.html